-Right now your flowers, trees, shrubs and bushes are preparing for their winter hiatus.
+Right now your flowers, trees, shrubs, and bushes are beginning to prepare for their winter hiatus.
 They’ve bloomed for the last time and trees are preparing to shed their leaves and fall dormant.
 It may seem like a great time to prune one last time so that your garden is ready as soon as spring rolls around, but pruning stimulates growth and your plants are trying to rest.
 Pruning in the fall is like keeping a baby awake that is desperately trying to take a nap.
 Wait until late winter or early spring to prune your garden.
 For now, just let it sleep.

-That being said, if you spot dead, damaged or diseased branches, or branches that are in danger of damaging any property then by all means, prune away.
-Branches that are hanging too close to gutters, windows, roofs and chimneys should be chopped so that they don’t cause damage during the winter.
+That being said, if you spot dead, damaged or diseased branches or branches that are in danger of damaging any property then by all means, prune away.
+Branches that are hanging too close to gutters, windows, roofs, and chimneys should be chopped so that they don’t cause damage during the winter.
 The same goes for branches that are hanging over your fence, especially near gates and areas where there is a lot of foot traffic.
-If you have a dying branch hanging over your neighbor’s fence, cut it now and avoid having to pay for your neighbors fence repair.
+If you have a dying branch hanging over your neighbor’s fence, cut it now and avoid having to pay for your neighbor’s fence repair.
 Or worse, having to repair the fence yourself in the dead of winter.

 So, leave your garden alone in the fall.
 Do keep raking those leaves and making that mulch, but you have our permission to leave the rest of the garden to get it’s beauty sleep until spring rolls around.